darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 - This week I will work primarily on adding more tests, creating design documents, and preparing for the mid-project demonstration.
+- I have added a complete mid-project demonstration documentation file containing notes on what will be presented.
+- I have produced a basic architecture diagram should each of the components.
+I have also created a detailed sequence diagram showing how a student interacts with each component and how the components interact with each other.
+- Did some minor refactoring, grouping all of the modules together and adding appropriate iml and idea files to Git.
+Documentation files were moved from the root into the docs directory.